onetep-devel/tutorials/source/T1_spe_silicon.rst

 The number of NGWFs required can usually be judged from the symmetry of the atomic orbitals involved: In this case four for silicon and one for hydrogen will be adequate (can you think why?
-Answer: s + three p-orbitals for each carbon atom and one s-orbtial for each Hydrogen atom).
+Answer: one s- and three p-orbitals for each carbon atom and one s-orbtial for each hydrogen atom).

 For this molecule, 6.0 Bohr should be a reasonable starting point for the NGWF radii.